ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 Then the error 'Person with name Buffy Summers not found' should be raised
 ```

 This scenario makes sure no person is registered.
-It then tries to retrieve a person and validates that an error has occured with the correct error message.
+It then tries to retrieve a person and validates that an error has occurred with the correct error message.

 If you execute this scenario with the current implementation of our steps the scenario will fail on the `When` step because we're not handling the exception.
 As the code below shows, you can fix this by adding a `try catch` block in the `When` step that stores the raised exception in an instance field called `_actualException` and check the exception message in the `Then` step.